-Class 9 Language Arts
+Class 9 English I

 Students will continue to improve their writing craft and deepen their understanding of more complex poetry and prose.
 They will do reading comprehension based on a wide variety of sources.
 They will keep reviewing grammar to perfect longer essays.